rails/rails/guides/source/engines.md

 end
 ```

-This helps prevent conflicts with any other engine or application that may have a post resource also.
+This helps prevent conflicts with any other engine or application that may have a post resource as well.

 Finally, two files that are the assets for this resource are generated, `app/assets/javascripts/blorgh/posts.js` and `app/assets/javascripts/blorgh/posts.css`.
 You'll see how to use these a little later.